-3.2 Policy/legislation of the European Union (EU)
+3.2 Policy/legislation of the Mediterranean Countries, Members of the European Union (EU)

-3.2.1 Waste Strategy
+3.2.1 Waste strategy

 A Community Strategy for Waste Management was initially adopted by the European Commission in 1989.
 The strategy sets out four strategic guidelines: prevention, re-use and recovery, optimization of final disposal and regulation of transport, together with a number of recommended actions.
-This general principles can be applicable also for industrial discharges, since it is a strategy and not a concrete legislative action (e.g. EU Directive).
+These general principles can be applicable also for industrial discharges, since it is a strategy and not a concrete legislative action (e.g. EU Directive).